Financial System

 Because FX rates influence local inflation and deflation, most central banks manage their currency exchange rate, even if few will openly admit it:

-• A central bank can buy foreign currencies or foreign assets such as stocks or bonds and pay with their home currency.
+- A central bank can buy foreign currencies or foreign assets such as stocks or bonds and pay with their home currency.
 This can be used to make the local currency cheaper to help the export-oriented industry or shield the local industry against cheap imports.
 Theoretically there is no limit for this strategy, as the central bank pays with its own currency, which it can print as required.
-The Trump administration for example blames China and the EU to use this strategy to maintain their trade-surplus.
+The Trump administration, for example, blames China and the EU for using this strategy to maintain their trade surplus.
 Switzerland used to buy a lot of international stocks to stop the strongly appreciating Swiss franc in the Euro Crisis.

 Related Posts: